 After my first year of trading and chats with colleagues, I decided to look at other options.
 One contractor mentioned having a chat with his accountant at SJD.
 After meeting up with him I decided I wanted to change but really didn't know what was involved.

-What’s involved in changing accountants?
+What's involved in moving accountants?

 Basically sending a letter telling them I was changing!